SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 insert an element at a specific position somelincoll.insert(elem, index)|JS

+Fill the thing with the specified element somelincol.fill(element[, start[, range]])|JS|Ruby
+In Ruby, fill also may take a block to calculate the element to fill it.

 The push() and pop() methods were borrowed from the Stack ADT to describe inserting/taking from the end of the linear collection in some languages, e.g. JS.
 Most commonly, pop/shift returns the element removed, while push/unshift returns the new length.
 Shift and unshift are methods in JS, Ruby, Perl, Java that do the same as pop/push but for the beginning of the array.